Program management vs. project management

 Jira Align provides program management features that connect business strategy to technical execution.
 Its program management features include visual program boards, forecasting and simulation, program tracking, multi-tiered roadmaps, dependency management, and more.

 Learn more about Jira Align’s program management features.
-Also be sure to check out Jira’s Advanced Roadmaps for strategic planning.
+Also be sure to check out Jira’s advanced planning for strategic planning.